 - Make it a Habit

-It takes about three weeks for something to become a habit, so give yourself the time to create a regular routine.
+It can take a little while for something to become a habit, so give yourself the time to create a regular routine.
 One way is to try to exercise around the same time each day.

 “Exercise can become addictive in a positive way,” said Dr. Carnethon, who is also an American Heart Association volunteer.
 “Once it becomes a habit, you’ll notice when you aren’t doing something.”